gpospelov/qt-mvvm/README.md

 as a `proxy` to different parts of `SessionModel`.
 It is derived from `QAbstractItemModel` and intended to work together with Qt's trees and tables.
 The layout of `ViewModel` (i.e. parent/child relationships) doesn't follow the layout of original SessionModel.
 It is generated on the fly by using strategy `who-is-my-next-child` provided by the user.
-In practice it allows to generate Qt tables and trees with arbitrary layouts, based on common data, without diving into the nightmare of
+In practice it allows to generate Qt tables and trees with arbitrary layouts, based on common data source, without diving into the nightmare of
 `QAbstractProxyModel`.
 Particularly, aforementioned machinery allows to have something in the line of the ancient [Qt property browser framework](https://doc.qt.io/archives/qq/qq18-propertybrowser.html).